Goldman's Big FANG Call: They're 'Mispriced', 'Factormageddon' Looms

 The higher they go, the lower the volatility and the more levered up people get.
 It's the exact same self-fulfilling loop that's driving CTAs and risk parity to lever up their positions.

-And if Goldman is right, we should be just as worried about what happens when that loop reverses itself in FANG as we are about what happens when the programmatic crowd is forced to unwind.
+And if Goldman is right, we should be just as worried about what happens when that loop reverses itself in FAAMG as we are about what happens when the programmatic crowd is forced to unwind.

 You're encouraged to think carefully about everything said above and you'll also note that CNBC dedicated an entire segment to Goldman's piece this afternoon.